LoPezous/SARS-Cov-2-Evolution/README.md

 # SARS-Cov-2-Variant-selection
-Visual tool to identify a SARS-CoV-2 variant selection
+Visual tool to identify a SARS-CoV-2 variant selection using data from John Hopkins University

 ## Output Exemple